highlightxyz/generative-art/README.md

 hl.token.setTraits(traits) => Void
 ```

 Sets the traits for the token, where `traits` is an object whose key-value pairs represent trait names and values.
+The values of the `traits` object will all be converted to Strings, so you should not use Arrays or Objects.
 You should call `hl.setTraits()` as soon as possible in your script, before drawing or preloading if possible.
 This ensures Highlight can calculate traits as quickly as possible when testing and revealing tokens.

 In this example, we set 3 traits for a token, color, size, and speed: